top of page

 Grundarfjörður town highschool Snæfellsnes Peninsula

 Like most municipalities nationwide, Grundarfjörður offers its residents premium services.
 The town has good preschools, primary schools, and elementary schools.
 It also has a high school/college that educates all the Snæfellsnes Peninsula communities.
 The town has a library, a sports center, a swimming pool, and a community center.
-Grundarfjörður also offers excellent social service to those in need and cares for the young and the elderly.
+Grundarfjörður also offers excellent social services to those in need and cares for the young and the elderly.
 It is a family-oriented small town offering a good-quality life right in the midst of the spectacle and wonders of nature.

 bottom of page